-As a warm and healthy alternative to drywall, Shiplap by Woodtone™ Interior Paneling is quality product you can count on.
-Re-imagined with superior product features, when installed, the classic visible gap between the boards is created by the unique design of the product and the classic “shiplap” appearance is achieved.
+As a warm and healthy alternative to drywall, Shiplap by Woodtone™ Interior Paneling is a quality product you can count on.
+Re-imagined with superior product features, when installed, the classic visible gap between the boards is created by the product’s unique design, and the classic “shiplap” appearance is achieved.

 Shiplap by Woodtone™ Interior Paneling is available in 12’ lengths in 1×6” or 1×8” with a penny gap.
 This product can be installed horizontally, vertically or diagonally, and will naturally make a small room feeler larger, whether installed on the walls or ceilings.

 Big “Thank You” to our customer Dave for sharing these photos of his new sunroom addition that we supplied the building materials for.
 The combination of the painted Shiplap and natural Western Red Cedar T&G on the ceiling give this new space lots of character.
 We are also rather fond of the Douglas Fir trim and beautiful privacy fence he built using our 1×4” clear Red Balau Mahogany that can be seen out his new beautiful sunroom windows!